CumulusNetworks/docs/content/guides/NVUE Command Reference/Set-Commands.md

   <vrf-id>              VRF
   <peer-group-id>       Domain

-### Atrributes
+### Attributes

-  policy                Policies for ipv4 unicast aspath                Options for handling AS_PATH for prefixes from/to peer
+  policy                Policies for ipv4 unicast

+  aspath                Options for handling AS_PATH for prefixes from/to peer for the specified address family

-                        for the specified address family prefix-limits         Limits on prefix from the peer for this address-family default-route-origination
+  prefix-limits         Limits on prefix from the peer for this address-family

-                        Default route origination
+  default-route-origination  Default route origination

-  community-advertise   Community advertise for address family. attribute-mod         Attribute mod for address family. conditional-advertise
+  community-advertise   Community advertise for address family.

+  attribute-mod         Attribute mod for address family.

-                        Conditional advertise for address family. enable                Turn the feature 'on' or 'off'.
-The default is 'off'. add-path-tx           Used to enable transmission of additional paths; by default, only the best path is announced to peers nexthop-setting       Control nexthop value of advertised routes. "auto" follows regular BGP next-hop determination rules.
-This is the default. "self" sets the next hop to ourselves for route advertisement, except for reflected routes.
-                        "force" sets the next hop to ourselves for route advertisement including for reflected routes. route-reflector-client
+  conditional-advertise Conditional advertise for address family.

+  enable                Turn the feature 'on' or 'off'.
+The default is 'off'.

+  add-path-tx           Used to enable transmission of additional paths; by default, only the best path is announced to peers

+  nexthop-setting       Control nexthop value of advertised routes. "auto" follows regular BGP next-hop determination rules.
+This  is the default. "self" sets the next hop to ourselves for route advertisement, except for reflected routes. "force" sets the next hop to ourselves for route  advertisement including for reflected routes.

-                        Specifies if this peer is a client and we are its route reflector route-server-client   Specifies if this peer is a client and we are its route server soft-reconfiguration  If 'on', it means that received routes from this peer that are rejected by inbound policy are still stored.
+  route-reflector-client Specifies if this peer is a client and we are its route reflector

+  route-server-client   Specifies if this peer is a client and we are its route server

+  soft-reconfiguration  If 'on', it means that received routes from this peer that are rejected by inbound policy are still stored.
+This allows policy changes to take effect without any exchange of BGP Updates.

-                        This allows policy changes to take effect without any exchange of BGP Updates. weight                Weight applied to routes received from peer; this is used in the BGP route selection algorithm
+  weight                Weight applied to routes received from peer; this is used in the BGP route selection algorithm

 ## nv set vrf <vrf-id> router bgp peer-group <peer-group-id> address-family ipv6-unicast policy

 ### Usage